 Reviews for 'Supply Chain Management - Others'

 Gartner defines supply chain planning (SCP) solutions as platforms that provide technological support to enable a company to manage, link, align, collaborate and share its planning data across an extended supply chain.
-An SCP solution supports planning, ranging from demand planning through detailed supply-side response planning and from strategic planning through execution-level planning.
+An SCP solution supports planning, ranging from demand planning through detailed supply-side response planning, and from strategic planning to execution-level planning.
 It is the planning decision repository for a defined end-to-end supply chain.
 It is also the environment in which end-to-end-integrated supply chain decisions are managed.
 It establishes a single version of the truth for planning data and decisions, regardless of the underlying execution technology environment.
-Organizations use SCP solutions to improve their supply chain planning decisions and reach higher levels of maturity.

 Gartner defines a warehouse management system (WMS) as a software application that helps manage and intelligently execute the operations of a warehouse, distribution center (DC) or fulfillment center (FC).
 WMS operations natively exploit mobile devices along with bar codes and potentially RFID or other scanning/sensing technologies, to form the transactional foundation of warehouse management.
 This enables efficiencies of directed work activity (optimization) and the delivery of accurate information in near real time.
 Core WMS capabilities address, among others, the needs to receive, put away, store, count and pick, pack and ship goods.
 Gartner also includes additional integrated functionality offered by WMS providers beyond core WMS.
-These extended WMS capabilities can include more advanced capabilities such as managing labor or optimizing the locating of inventory within a facility.
+These extended WMS capabilities can include more advanced capabilities, such as managing labor or optimizing the locating of inventory within a facility.

 A yard management system (YMS) supports the efficient flow of work, equipment and materials through the normally enclosed area outside of a warehouse, distribution center or manufacturing facility (the yard).
 It provides an overview of yard operations and supports the planning, direction and control of scheduling, movement, parking, inspection and reassignment of trucks, trailers and containers in the yard.
 YMSs typically oversee the gate/kiosk, the yard itself, and the inbound and outbound dock door scheduling activities.
 YMSs are typically sold as extended modules of a WMS or as an independent suite and sometimes as part of a TMS.
 The gate, yard and dock components may be sold independently or as a combined solution.